savochkin/PokerHandKata/README.md

 ## 🎯 Success Criteria

 You've completed the kata when:
-- ✅ All tests are passing (including Task 1)
+- ✅ **Task 1:** All tests passing (duplicate validation implemented)
-- ✅ You've written tests for Task 2 (invalid symbols)
+- ✅ **Task 2:** Tests written and implementation complete (invalid symbols)
-- ✅ Task 2 implementation makes all tests pass
+- ✅ **Task 3:** All boilerplate removed, Lombok annotations applied
-- ✅ Code is clean and follows the technical requirements
+- ✅ Code is clean and follows all technical requirements
+- ✅ Tests still pass after Task 3 refactoring
 - ✅ No compilation errors or warnings

 ---